KyleAMathews/Fuzzymatcher.js/README.md

 * Make this work with Node.js.

-* Allow people to override settings for matching.
+* Allow people to override settings.

-* Allow to override # of matches to look at.